GED vs High School Diploma

-GED and High school diploma are thought as effectively same by many people, they remain confused about difference between GED and High school diploma.
+GED and High school diploma are thought as effectively the same by many people because of the difference between GED and High School Diploma being somewhat blurry.
 Though it is true that for some persons, having passed GED is considered to be equivalent to having passed High School Diploma, there is a significant difference between the two certificates.
 However, you must have seen that in many places, a distinction is not made between a GED and High School Diploma, but the general perception is to hold a GED in lower esteem than a regular High School Diploma.
 This article intends to clarify all confusions and myths surrounding these two examinations; namely, General Educational Development, or in short, GED and High School Diploma.

 In 1942, due to pressing demands from soldiers returning from war, General Educational Development (GED) was introduced to allow such people to demonstrate their knowledge.
 Those who passed these tests got academic credentials that were sufficient for them to land with jobs in various industries.
-GED is a group of fives tests (science, social studies, mathematics, language arts – reading, language arts – writing) that, after passing; certify that the candidate has high school level academic skills.
+GED is a group of fives tests (science, social studies, mathematics, language arts – reading, language arts – writing) that, after passing, certify that the candidate has high school level academic skills.
 The test has to be taken in person and not available on the net.
 In today’s circumstances, GED is a means of obtaining jobs for those individuals who for some reason have not been able to continue their studies to obtain regular high school diplomas.
 Those who get high school diplomas are not eligible to take GED.
 However, if someone is deciding to leave high school early, without completing the diploma, then that person can also take GED.

 Thus, having passed GED makes a person qualified to get jobs that are considered fit for high school diploma holders.
 But similarities between GED and High school diploma end here as there are many differences that are outlined below.